Fascinating Secrets of 10 Forbidden Places You’ll Never Be Allowed Visit

 3. U.N.
 Buffer Zone, Cyprus

-This no man’s land was established by the United Nations following a bitter civil war.
+This no man’s land was established by the United Nations following the Turkish invasion of Cyprus.

-In 1974, the Cyprus National Guard staged a coup that led to the war between the Greek and Turkish residents.
+In 1974, the Cyprus National Guard staged a coup.
+Turkey responded by invading Cyprus and a ceasefire was reached soon after.
 Now the island is split between Turks in the North and ethnic Greeks in the south with a huge buffer zone in the middle.
 This area still has crumbling businesses, houses, and even an airport that were abandoned after the war and remain that way to this day.

 Next: Fort Knox, Kentucky